-To investigate the mechanisms underlying these results, and to better understand the trade-off between the administrative burden of complying with upfront documentation requirements and fraud prevention, we present a simple conceptual framework to demonstrate the expected impact of the rule change.
+To elucidate the mechanisms underlying these results, and to clarify the trade-off between the administrative burden of complying with upfront documentation requirements and fraud prevention, we present a simple conceptual framework to demonstrate the expected impact of the rule change.
 In our model, legitimate and fraudulent firms both face some administrative costs of complying with documentation requirements; the costs for fraudulent firms increase discretely with documentation requirements given the prospect of legal sanction upon discovery of their fraud.
-We show that firms will respond to the documentation requirements by strategically requesting ≤\$150K in phase 2, leading to "bunching" of the frequency distribution at and under \$150K; however, if the administrative costs of the documentation requirements are low relative to their value as a tool for sanctioning fraud, the likelihood of bunching in phase 2 will be higher for those firms that had loan irregularities in phase 1.
+We show that a set of firms will respond to the documentation requirements by strategically requesting ≤\$150K in phase 2, leading to "bunching" of the frequency distribution at and under \$150K; however, if the administrative costs of the documentation requirements are low relative to their value as a tool for sanctioning fraud, the likelihood of bunching in phase 2 will be higher for those firms that had loan irregularities in phase 1.
+In other words, the marginal response to the rule change will be systematically higher for fraudulent than legitimate firms.

-Consistent with our framework, we find that borrowers with loan irregularities in phase 1 who would have been subject to screening in phase 2 responded to the new upfront documentation requirement by reducing their loan requests (as opposed to exiting the program).
+Consistent with our framework, we find that relative to legitimate firms, borrowers with loan irregularities in phase 1 who would have been subject to screening in phase 2 disproportionately responded to the new upfront documentation requirement by reducing their loan requests (as opposed to exiting the program).
 We explore this intensive margin response further and find strong evidence of the strategic evasion of the documentation requirements associated with screening.
 In phase 2 of the program, we observe bunching in the number of borrowers receiving loans right below and just at the \$150K threshold that determined the use of screening.
 In phase 1, by contrast, there was no significant discontinuity at this threshold.
 This suggests that many borrowers strategically set their loan requests just below the threshold to avoid submitting documentation.
 The firms exhibiting irregularities in phase 1 of the program were significantly more likely to bunch than others, indicating that the fraud deterrent created by the requirement was large relative to its administrative burden.